THANK YOU FOR YOUR REQUEST

-Going to NYC for AD Design Show 2017?
+Going to NYC for AD Design Show?
 Here are 7 design spots you can’t miss!
 Experience design in a whole new level: from interior design to architectural landmarks, lighting fixtures and much more!
 Today our article is all about taking the best of New York Design Week!

-AD Design Show 2017 is taking place in New York, at Pier 92 & 94, from 16th to the 19th of March.
+AD Design Show is taking place in New York, at Pier 92 & 94.
 This is a four-day design experience, expecting more than 400 brands, getting together to celebrate design.

 We already know that you are dying to go to Times Square and Central Park West, take a look at the Empire State Building and lose yourself at MoMa.
 However today, we made a suggestion a bit unconventional, going beyond tourist preferences.
 Let’s have a look!

 Far from a conventional museum, the Park Avenue Armory is renowned for both its cutting-edge cultural programming and its impressive architecture.
 The Armory has an active calendar of cultural events and offers guided tours on Tuesdays and Thursdays.

 On the 25th floor of the One57 skyscraper, Spa Nalai at the Park Hyatt New York has a stunning space and amazing views.
 The whole Yabu Pushelberg-designed hotel exudes modern elegance, from the Living Room bar and the Back Room restaurant, to the Onyx Room for events, and, of course, the spa.

 The disused TWA Terminal at JFK Airport is New York City’s most spectacular example of mid-century modernism.
 Eero Saarinen built the terminal in 1962 as the hub of TWA, when air travel represented the promise of the future.
 The pristine white building is all curves, on the inside and out.
 Concrete and glass blend seamlessly, complemented by the minimalist red walkways and seating areas.